Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Training and Evaluation Protocol

+Upon completion of Stage~1, the MLLMs demonstrate baseline competency for simple understanding and reasoning over structured information in visual knowledge graphs.
+However, we find that a single round of SFT is insufficient to fully unlock the model’s potential, especially in complex or error-prone scenarios where hallucinations persist.
+To address this, we introduce several different strategies in Stage~2 for targeted performance improvement on these challenging cases.

-The data format for stage 2 can be denoted as $\mathcal{D}_{pa}=\{(\mathcal{V}_i, \mathcal{Q}_i, \mathcal{A}_i^{(p)}, \mathcal{A}_i^{(p)})\}_{i=1}^{N_2}$ where $\mathcal{A}_i^{(p)}, \mathcal{A}_i^{(p)}$ represent a preferred answer and an unpreferred answer for current input $\mathcal{V}_i, \mathcal{Q}_i$.
+\paragraph{PA-based Optimization} The data format for PA is $\mathcal{D}_{pa}=\{(\mathcal{V}_i, \mathcal{Q}_i, \mathcal{A}_i^{(p)}, \mathcal{A}_i^{(p)})\}_{i=1}^{N_2}$ where $\mathcal{A}_i^{(p)}, \mathcal{A}_i^{(p)}$ represent a preferred and an unpreferred answer for current input $\mathcal{V}_i, \mathcal{Q}_i$.
 Specifically, we run inference on the training data after Stage~1 and select instances where the model fails to generate correct outputs.
 For these instances, the gold answers are treated as preferred, and the incorrect, model-generated answers as unpreferred, thus forming the PA dataset $\mathcal{D}_{pa}$.
-We then adopt PA methods such as DPO \citep{DPO} to further optimize the MLLMs, explicitly improving performance on hard cases.
-By maximizing the likelihood of preferred answers and minimizing that of unpreferred ones, the loss function refines the model's output distribution, thereby boosting accuracy on challenging data.
-More details of the two-stage pipeline are provided in Appendix \ref{appendix::training}.
+We then adopt PA methods such as DPO \citep{DPO} to further optimize the MLLMs, explicitly improving performance on hard cases. \paragraph{RL-based Optimization} As RL-based post-training methods achieved tremendous success, we also employ GRPO \citep{GRPO} as an optimization strategy.
+Unlike supervised PA, RL algorithms such as GRPO optimize the model by setting rewards.
+Following the classic GRPO implementation, we adopt a 0-1 accuracy reward for GRPO, where the reward is 1 if the final answer is correct and 0 otherwise.
+More details of the two-stage pipeline are provided in Appendix \ref{appendix::training}, where we present a more formalized introduction to these different MLLM training strategies.